lightsofapollo/php-bdd-demo/README.md

 # navigate into folder
 # install dependencies PHPUnit and PHPUnit_Selenium
-composer install
+composer install --dev
-# or composer update
+# or composer update --update

 # In a new tab: run the selenium grid script
 ./bin/selenium-hub.sh